TL;DR

 | Any Occupation | You are only paid if you are so unwell you cannot do any type of work at all. | The least comprehensive and generally best avoided if possible. |

 The financial impact of a serious illness extends far beyond a loss of income.
 There are costs for private treatment, home modifications, specialist equipment, or simply the need for a partner to take time off work to care for you.
-A CIC payout is designed to absorb these shocks, giving you the financial breathing room to focus solely on your recovery.
+A CIC claim payment is designed to absorb these shocks, giving you the financial breathing room to focus solely on your recovery.

-Common Conditions Covered: Policies vary, but most comprehensive plans will cover "the big three":
+Common Conditions Covered: Policies vary, but more comprehensive plans may cover "the big three":

-Beyond these, a typical policy will cover dozens of other conditions, including multiple sclerosis, major organ transplant, kidney failure, and permanent paralysis.
+Beyond these, a typical policy may cover dozens of other conditions, including multiple sclerosis, major organ transplant, kidney failure, and permanent paralysis.
 The quality of a policy is often judged by the number of conditions it covers and, crucially, the clarity of its definitions.

 Who needs it?
 Anyone with dependents who rely on their income or care.
 This includes: